Free Consultation

 Before the cruise, all passengers must receive a “cruise of package” booklet from the cruise line.
 This booklet is not only you ticket to board the ship but also a binding contract between the passenger and the cruise line.
 Pay special attention to the fine print in this document- there are often several clauses that strip passengers of certain valuable rights in the event they are injured.

 First and most typical, the cruise line must be notified in writing with six months of any injury sustained on the voyage.
 Failure to take this simple step may negate the claim.
 We suggest you report and accident immediately and make sure a written report is entered in the ship’s records.
-Grazian and Volpe had a client who slipped on liquid left by a cleaning crew.
+Grazian and Volpe (now Lloyd Miller Law) had a client who slipped on liquid left by a cleaning crew.
 Not wanting to mare the trip with the fuss of making a report, our client did not report the fall despite experiencing pain in the left knee.
 The pain progressively worsened causing our client to visit a doctor upon his return home.
 The doctor diagnosed an injury requiring immediate and painful surgery with long term recovery period.
 We were able to obtain a settlement for him, but it was complicated and short the settlement he could have received had he made an immediate report of the slip.

 Further, the booklet may limit the time within which a passenger may file a claim and it may be more restrictive than the Statute of Limitations in the passengers home state.